-Activity period: Weeks 12, 13 and 14

-THEME 9 (continued): Calculating stressess applied to aircraft components
+Activity period: Weeks 12, and 13 THEME 9 (continued): Calculating stressess applied to aircraft components

 Learning objective Content Personal study activities 11.1 Calculate the moment of inertia of simple and composite surfaces.
-Moment of inertia.Diagrams of shear forces and 11.2 Mark out diagrams of shear forces and bending moments to calculate the stresses applied to beams, shafts, rods, etc. blagrams of shear forces and bending moments.
+Moment of inertia.
+Diagrams of shear forces and bending 11.2 Mark out diagrams of shear forces and bending moments to calculate the stresses applied to beams, shafts, rods, etc. moments.
 Simple and combined stresses.
 Beam deflection.
 Concentration of stresses.
-Fatique.
-Study: Module 6.Do the exercises in Module 6.Consult reference books.
+Fatigue. + Study: Module 6. + Do the exercises in Module 6. + Consult reference books.